Jonah Edelman

-Background and education
+Early life and education

 Jonah Edelman is the second son of Marian Wright Edelman, former civil rights leader and aide to Martin Luther King Jr. and founder and president of the Children’s Defense Fund, and Peter Edelman, former aide to Senator Robert F. Kennedy, former assistant secretary of the Department of Health and Human Services, and professor at Georgetown University Law Center.
 His brother Ezra produced and directed the documentary O.J.: Made in America.

 Edelman was born and raised in Washington, D.C., and received his B.A. in history with a concentration on African-American studies from Yale University in 1992, where he was awarded the Alpheus Henry Snow Prize.
-Edelman attended Balliol College, Oxford on a Rhodes Scholarship, earning his Master of Philosophy in 1994 and Doctor of Philosophy in 1995, both in politics.
+Edelman attended Balliol College, Oxford, on a Rhodes Scholarship, earning his Master of Philosophy in 1994 and Doctor of Philosophy in 1995, both in politics.
+His dissertation was titled, "The passage of the Family Support Act of 1988 and the politics of welfare reform in the United States".

 Edelman cites tutoring a six-year-old bilingual child named Daniel Zayas in reading while volunteering at Dwight Elementary School during his first year at Yale as a turning point.
 While still an undergraduate, he ran a teen pregnancy prevention speakers' bureau, co-founded a mentorship program for African American middle school students, and served as an administrator of an enrichment program for children living in public housing—Leadership Education and Athletics in Partnership (LEAP).
-Jonah Edelman is married to Charese Rohny, has twin sons and lives in Portland, Oregon.
+Jonah Edelman has twin college-age sons and lives in Portland, Oregon.